b3an5/trapper-keeper-fe/README.md

 # Trapper Keeper
 Assigned project for Module 3(of 4) of the Front-End Engineering program at Turing School of Software and Design in Denver, CO
-Check out our back end at https://github.com/b3an5/trapper-keeper-fe
++ Check out our back end repo at https://github.com/b3an5/trapper-keeper-fe

 #### Contributors